[Skip to Content]

 Sex is considered safe during all stages of a low-risk pregnancy.

-Talk to your doctor, nurse-midwife, or other pregnancy health care provider if you're uncertain about whether you are considered low-risk for complications such as miscarriage or pre-term labor.
+Talk to your doctor, nurse-midwife, or other pregnancy health care provider if you're not sure if you are considered low-risk for problems such as miscarriage or pre-term (early) labor.

 Can Sex Harm My Baby?